Written by Allie Delos Santos

 3. Voice Biometrics Will Replace Security Questions

 Many customers use their mothers’ maiden names as one of their security questions.
-However, call center trends to show that voice biometrics will dominate the future, with a projected market size of almost $4 billion by 2026.
+However, call center trends show that voice biometrics will dominate the future, with a projected market reach of $$8,229.27 by 2031.

 Replicating the human voice is more challenging than stealing a customer’s data.
 Voice biometrics analyze the intricacies of the human voice, from the shape or size of the mouth to the tension in the vocal cords.